joshukraine/mac-bootstrap/README.md

 * Step 4 (recommended): Install scripts to `~/bin`?
 * Step 5 (recommended): Set up Tmuxinator profile?
 * Step 6 (optional): Install Ukrainian language utilities?
 Maybe you're interested in some [other language extensions][lang-extensions]?
-* Step 7 (optional): Review general macOS settings in `install/macos-defaults` and adjust as needed. `install/macos-dock` ensures that the dock contains only the apps you select.
-Adjust as desired.
-(NOTE: The `macos-dock` script depends on the `dockutil` package installed by Homebrew.)
+* Step 7 (optional): Review general macOS settings in `install/macos-defaults` and adjust as needed.

 4) Create `~/.fish.local` or `~/.zshrc.local`, `~/.gitconfig.local`, and `~/.vimrc.local` and add in your personal information.
 These files are sourced in `~/.config/omf/init.fish` or `~/.zshrc`, `~/.gitconfig`, and `~/.vimrc`  respectively.